Drone29/cpp-argparser/readme.md

 To specify a required argument, use method `required()`

-Here we declare 2 arbitrary arguments `--req1` and `--req2` and then make them required:
+Here we declare 2 optional arguments `--req1` and `--req2` and then make them required:

 ```c++
 parser.addArgument<int>("--req1")